Lastiritas/Software-Engineering/ReadMe.txt

  	util - The package responsible for handling all classes that contain helper functions that could be used in any part of the application.

- 	utiltests - The package responsible for handing the testing of the util package.
+ 	utiltests - The package responsible for handling the testing of the util package.

+ 	*datamining - The package reponsible for turning data into useful trends

+ 	*dataminingtests - The package responsible for handling the testing of the datamining package.

  Main Files: